kayawebd/simpleweatherapp/README.md

 ## Demo

-You can try out the Simple Weather App live by visiting [this link](http://kayawebdesign.com/weather/).
+You can try out the Simple Weather App live by visiting (http://kayawebdesign.com/simpleweatherapp/).

 ## Getting Started